-Units: 1.00 - UC:CSU 3.00 hours lab weekly Instruction and practice in the techniques of the sport of soccer.
+Instruction and practice in the techniques of the sport of soccer.
 Class is designed to develop the knowledge and skills for the beginning level player.
-Emphasis will be placed on basic skills, laws of the game, and proper attitude toward participation.
+Emphasis will be placed on basic skills, laws of the game and proper attitude toward participation.
+May be taken 4 times for credit.